 Recently aerated soil draws any fertilizer down deep into the ground, where it feeds grass roots and has a big positive impact.
 For a healthy lawn, apply a high-nitrogen, organic fertilizer after aeration.

-Milorganite is an excellent fertilizer choice for established yards, especially if mixed with Scotts Turf Builder or another fertilizer.
-It delivers nitrogen over an extended period of time and will not burn your yard.
-If you’ve recently overseeded, use a lawn-starter fertilizer to kickstart your grass seed.
+Milorganite is an excellent fertilizer choice for established yards.
+It’s a slow-release fertilizer, so it delivers nitrogen over an extended period of time and will not burn your yard.

 The holes in your yard left by the aerator tines will not only help the fertilizer penetrate the soil, they will also prevent the fertilizer from washing away.